March 28, 20265 min read

 Code Comments & Docs

 JSDoc, docstrings, README files, inline comments.
-These are pure prose — perfect for voice dictation.
-A 200-word docstring takes 4 minutes to type vs. 1.5 minutes to speak.
+Prose, not code.
+A 200-word docstring takes 4 minutes to type, 1.5 minutes to speak.

 Slack & Teams Messages